Reimagining Care: From Classroom to Museum

 Student Participant

-This program bridges art and healthcare, showing that art is not separate from care—it is a way to understand it.
-The slow, deliberate act of embroidery mirrors the intentionality caregiving requires.
+This program bridges the gap between art and healthcare.
+Art is not separate from care; it is a method to understand it.
+The slow, deliberate nature of embroidering stitches mirrors the same intentionality and attentiveness that caregiving requires.

-Ultimately, Creativity in Care reminds us that caregiving is an ongoing journey with no fixed destination—only the continual effort to become better.
-Like embroidery, it demands patience.
-And these students are leading the way, step by step and stitch by stitch.
+Ultimately, Creativity in Care serves as a reminder that being a caregiver is an ongoing journey with no particular destination, just the goal of becoming better.
+Like learning embroidery, navigating this journey requires patience.
+But these students are leading the charge—step by step and stitch by stitch.

 Healing Arts Educator